Develop Your Job Search Skills

 - Pay attention to grooming, styles, etc.

-The Initial InterviewBe Yourself.
 Your attitude is going to influence the interviewer's evaluation.
-Don't try to be someone you aren't...just be yourself.
+Don't try to be someone you aren't.
 Emphasize your strong points and remember that the recruiter is looking for inherent personal energy and enthusiasm.
 The interview is your opportunity to sell a product and that product is you.

 Ask Questions.
 When Indicated.
-If appropriate, ask meaningful questions, particularly if you're not clear about the details of the job, the training program, or other job-related concerns, but don't ask questions just because you think that's what is expected.
+If appropriate, ask meaningful questions at the end of the interview, particularly if you're not clear about the details of the job, the training program, or other job-related concerns.
+Don't ask questions just because you think that's what is expected, or to try to show off your intellect.
+Ask questions that will help you decide whether you want to work for this organization and/or to set yourself up for success in the role.

 - Act natural